 Coinbase to cut workforce by 18% amid wide crypto sell-off

-Coinbase plans to lay off 18% of its employees, CEO Brian Armstrong said Tuesday, marking yet another cryptocurrency exchange that has slashed jobs in recent weeks.
+Coinbase plans to lay off 1,100 employees or 18% of its workforce, CEO Brian Armstrong said Tuesday, marking yet another cryptocurrency exchange that has slashed jobs in recent weeks.

 "We appear to be entering a recession after a 10-plus year economic boom," Armstrong said in a company blog post.
 "A recession could lead to another crypto winter, and could last for an extended period," he wrote, referring to a period when cryptocurrency prices fall and stay low for weeks on end.

 "In past crypto winters, trading revenue (our largest revenue source) has declined significantly," Armstrong said in the blog post.
-"While it's hard to predict the economy or the markets, we always plan for the worst so we can operate the business through any environment," he wrote.
+"While it's hard to predict the economy or the markets, we always plan for the worst so we can operate the business through any environment."

+Coinbase is one of the crypto world's largest exchanges with 98 million users and $256 billion in assets on the platform.
+The company will finish the layoffs by the end of June, the company said in a regulatory filing.
+The company expects to spend $40 million to $45 million in "employee severance and other termination benefits."

+Layoffs are the latest chapter in Coinbase's recent struggles.
+The company last month reported a $430 million first-quarter loss as active monthly users declined 19%.
+The company also instituted a hiring freeze this month, adding that some job offers may even be rescinded.

 The total market value of cryptocurrencies plunged below $1 trillion on Monday to $983 billion, the first time it has dropped below that mark since January 2021, according to CoinMarketCap.